The core management at Serrapilheira, headed up by French geneticist Hugo Aguilaniu.

 Undergratuated in Journalism from Federal University of Rio de Janeiro (UFRJ) and in Law from Federal University of State of Rio de Janeiro (UNIRIO), she has worked in the Communication team of scientific institutions such as Brazilian Academy of Sciences (ABC), National Institute of Translational Neuroscience (INNT) and Oncobiology Program at UFRJ.
 She is experienced in covering areas such as Physics, Mathematics and Life Sciences.
 She worked as a reporter at O Estado de São Paulo newspaper.
 At Serrapilheira, she produces content for the website, social networks and institutional material and also does PR services.

-Bachelor of Arts in Letters from the Pontifical Catholic University of Rio de Janeiro, with a master’s degree in translation from El Colegio de México, she has worked as a proofreader and translator in the publishing market, various media, academic institutions and international companies in Brazil and abroad.
-Currently, Camila is in the final phase of a graduate program on knowledge management from the Center of Reference in Business Intelligence (COPPE / UFRJ).
+Bachelor of Arts in Letters from the Pontifical Catholic University of Rio de Janeiro, with a graduate program degree on knowledge management from the Center of Reference in Business Intelligence (COPPE/UFRJ) and a master’s degree in translation from El Colegio de México.
+She has worked as a proofreader and translator in the publishing market, various media, academic institutions and international companies in Brazil and abroad.
 At Serrapilheira, she is in charge of relationship, infrastructure, and general support to ensure the proper functioning of the Institute’s programs.

 scientific advisory board